securitytxt/security-txt/draft-foudil-securitytxt.md

 * Jobert Abma for raising issues and concerns that might arise when using certain directives.
 * Gerben Janssen van Doorn for reviewing this document multiple times.
+* Austin Heap for helping improve the Internet drafts.
 * Justin Calmus was always there to answer questions related to writing this document.
 * Casey Ellis had several ideas related to security.txt that helped